treeverse/lakeFS/docs/reference/mount.md

 - `~/.lakectl.yaml` Configuration file or via `--lakectl-config` flag
 - Command line flags `--lakectl-access-key-id`, `--lakectl-secret-access-key` and `--lakectl-server-url`

-### OS Requirements
+### OS and Protocol Support

 Currently the implemented protocols are `nfs` and `fuse`.
-- NFS 3 is supported on macOS.
+- NFS V3 (Network File System) is supported on macOS.
-- FUSE is supported on Linux.
+- FUSE is supported on Linux (no root required).

 ## Command Line Interface